 But according to him, he’s the best.
 He makes his students idolize him because that’s the only praise he’s going to receive.

-But what an amazing characters and I mean… Henry Winkler KILLS IT.
+But what an amazing character and I mean… Henry Winkler KILLS IT.

-It’s Sally’s turn to share her experience and she complains she gets jobs until Gene make her share her dark secrets, about being in an abusive marriage and feeling weak.
+It’s Sally’s turn to share her experience and she complains she gets jobs until Gene forces her to share her dark secrets, about being in an abusive marriage and feeling weak.

 I loved Bill performance in this scene.
 He looks to tormented and guilty.
 Barry wants to be a good person but it’s all a façade.